gzeinnumer/MyLibDirectory/README_3.md

 #
 #### Step 2.
 Make Zip
-**String Base64 ke Zip.** we will make file zip from Base64 dan extract it to your folder fast and simple.

 **Encode Base64/Md5 to Zip** Run function `onSuccessCheckPermitions` di dalam `onRequestPermissionsResult`, make sure you have grant permission,